-group evaluation with reflection presentation upon completed practice at the faculty (10 hours).
+prepare a joint preparation for practice, where they obtain appropriate documentation and instructions (10 hours); individual consultations (10 hours); group evaluation with reflection presentation upon completed practice at the faculty (10 hours).
 The entire educational practice includes 180 hours of student work.
 Master's Thesis The content of the Master thesis depends on the selected topic.
-University teachers with habilitation, (9 ECTS) Interdisciplinarity holds special importance.
-Master thesis includes an empirical part (educational research), which also includes special who are lecturers for the given study didactics. programme.
-With the Master thesis students deepen their knowledge on a selected topic, critically use the available sources and literature, conduct an empirical research (which includes special didactics) and evaluate the selected topic of the Master thesis.
+Interdisciplinarity holds special importance.
+University teachers with habilitation, who are (9 ECTS) Master thesis includes an empirical part (educational research), which also includes special didactics.
+With the Master thesis students deepen their knowledge on a selected topic, critically use the lecturers for the given study programme. available sources and literature, conduct an empirical research (which includes special didactics) and evaluate the selected topic of the Master thesis.